 1 14.5-ounce can diced tomatoes

 1/2 preserved lemon

 Heat oil in 12-inch skillet over medium-high heat until just smoking.
-Brown chops well on both sides, 3 to 5 minutes per side; transfer to plate.
-Add onion and cook over medium heat to skillet until softened, about 5 minutes.
+Brown chops well on both sides, 3 to 5 minutes per side; transfer to a plate.
+Add onion and cook over medium heat to skillet until softened about 5 minutes.
 Stir in garlic and rosemary and sauté about 30 seconds.
 Stir in tomatoes and their juice, and bring to simmer.

 Add chopped preserved lemons.
 Reduce heat to medium-low, cover, and simmer until chops are fully tender and fork slips easily in and out of meat, 30 to 40 minutes.
 Transfer chops to serving platter and tent loosely with aluminum foil.
 Continue to simmer sauce until thickened, 2 to 3 minutes.
 Stir in parsley.
 Pour sauce over chops and serve with couscous or rice.